paulfoley/Udacity_Nanodegree-Data_Analyst/Music-APIs/README.md

 ## Scripts

-* `music_brainz_api.py` - Pulls in data about a musical artist from the [MusicBrainz](https://musicbrainz.org/) API and outputs a .csv file of their albulms.
+* `music_brainz_api.py` - Pulls in data about a musical artist from the [MusicBrainz](https://musicbrainz.org/) API and outputs a .csv file of their albums.
-* `audio_scrobbler_api.py` - Pulls in data from the [AudioScrobbler](http://www.audioscrobbler.net/) about a specific albulm and outputs albulm info in a .txt file.
+* `audio_scrobbler_api.py` - Pulls in data from the [AudioScrobbler](http://www.audioscrobbler.net/) about a specific album and outputs album info in a .txt file.

 ### Outputs:

-* `%_titles.csv` - A .csv file listing all the albulms by a certain artist.
+* `%_titles.csv` - A .csv file listing all the albums by a certain artist.
-* `%_%_Info.txt` - A .txt file with the albulm information of a certain artist's albulm.
+* `%_%_Info.txt` - A .txt file with the album information of a certain artist's album.

 ## Authors